codio/site/source/docs/getting-started.html.markdown

 Signup from the signup link at the top of the page at [Codio.com](http://codio.com) or by going to [http://codio.com/p/signup](http://codio.com/p/signup).

 You can sign in with Codio or GitHub.
-If you signin with Github, your account will be associated with GitHub from that point on.
+If you signin with GitHub, your account will be associated with GitHub from that point on.

-You can also associate your account with a Github account from the Codio->Account menu item.
+You can also associate your account with a GitHub account from the Codio->Account menu item.

 ##2.
 Create a Project